Skip navigation

 This 68-page electronic press kit was developed for distribution to the press and media during the GP-B spacecraft launch in April 2004.
 As of 2008, the science and technology sections of this press kit are still valid, but other parts, such as media contacts and media services information are now out of date and/or invalid.

-News Releases & News Stories
+GP-B Press Releases & News Stories

-GP-B News Releases from Stanford News Service
+GP-B Presss Releases from Stanford News Service

 GP-B News Stories from Stanford News Service